-Strengthening checks and balances (cohesive political institutions) is one of the key means of improving governance.
+Strengthening executive constraints is one of the key means of improving political governance.
 This paper examines how such reforms are related to threats to the tenure of ruling political incumbents.
 We formalize this idea theoretically and test it empirically, using data on leaders since 1875 and events that decrease the likelihood that a group will remain in office.
 The econometric results are well in line with the theoretical predictions.
 We also present three case studies in support of our argument.